Skip to main content

 What does it mean to be or work with a licensed or registered instructor/coach?

-• hold coach certification, or are actively engaged in coach training.
+• An EC NCCP certification or are actively in coach training

 Levels

-1. Registered Coach Status: Instructors or coaches who are engaged in coach training but haven’t completed their certification process yet.
+1. Registered Coach Status: For coaches in training

 Coaching Certification